kurz-m/Born2beRoot/README.md

 Defaults	log_input, log_output
 # Requires the user to be logged into a terminal to run the sudo command.
 Defaults	requiretty

+# User privilege specifications (add your user)
+user42  ALL=(ALL:ALL) ALL

+# Allow member of group sudo to execute any command (add root for monitoring.sh)
+user42  ALL=(root) NOPASSWD: /usr/local/bin/monitoring.sh
 ```

 8. Add some additional packages for general purpose and for the monitoring script